Part 27: std::variant Events + std::visit Dispatching — Type-Safe "What Happened"

 // 如果传了一个 42 进来呢?编译器不会警告你

 The problem is obvious: int can be any value.
-If we pass in 42, the compiler stays completely silent.
-Even if we use enum, C's enum is fundamentally an integer, offering no type safety guarantees.
+If you pass 42 in, the compiler won't make a sound.
+Even with an enum, C's enum is essentially just an integer, offering no type safety guarantees.

-A deeper problem is that an event can only carry a single integer.
-If a Pressed event later needs to include a timestamp, and a Released event needs to include a duration, an integer is no longer sufficient.
-We would have to add an extra struct parameter or use a global variable to pass the additional data.
+A deeper issue is that an event can only carry a single integer.
+If, in the future, the Pressed event needs to carry a timestamp, and the Released event needs to carry a duration, a simple integer won't suffice.
+You would have to add a struct parameter or use global variables to pass the extra data.

 std::variant: A Type-Safe Union

-std::variant is a type-safe union introduced in C++17.
-It can hold one of several types at any given time—similar to C's union, but with key differences:
+std::variant, introduced in C++17, is a type-safe union.
+It holds one of multiple possible types at any given moment—similar to C's union, but with key differences:

-2. Compile-time checking: When accessing it, we must handle all possible types, otherwise the compiler issues a warning or error.
+variantknows exactly which type it currently holds. - Compile-Time Checking: You must handle all possible types when accessing it, otherwise the compiler issues a warning or an error.

-3. Support for complex types: Unlike union, which cannot hold classes with constructors, variant can hold any type.
+union, which cannot hold classes with constructors,variantcan hold any type.

 Our Event Definition